Rage Against the Machine: 2002—2006: Side projects

-Morello began his own solo career in 2003, playing political acoustic folk music at open-mic nights and various clubs under the alias the Nightwatchman, which he formed as an outlet for his political views while playing apolitical music with Audioslave.
-He first participated in Billy Bragg's Tell Us the Truth tour with no plans to record, but later recorded a song for Songs and Artists that Inspired Fahrenheit 9/11, "No One Left".
-In February 2007, he announced a solo album, entitled One Man Revolution, which was released in April 2007.
-Morello followed up his first studio album with The Fabled City which was released on September 30, 2008.
-During the latter days of his career as the Nightwatchman, Morello joined up with Boots Riley and formed the rap rock group Street Sweeper Social Club, which released its debut self-titled album in June 2009.
+In 2003, Morello began playing acoustic folk music at open-mic nights and clubs under the alias the Nightwatchman, which he formed as an outlet for his political views while playing apolitical music with Audioslave.
+He participated in Billy Bragg's Tell Us the Truth tour with no plans to record, but recorded a song for Songs and Artists that Inspired Fahrenheit 9/11, "No One Left".
+In April 2007, he released an album, One Man Revolution, followed by The Fabled City on September 30, 2008.
+Morello and the rapper Boots Riley formed the rap rock group Street Sweeper Social Club, and released their debut self-titled album in June 2009.

-Meanwhile, de la Rocha had been working on a solo album collaboration with DJ Shadow, Company Flow, Roni Size and The Roots' Questlove, but dropped the project in favor of working with Nine Inch Nails' Trent Reznor.
-Recording was completed but the album has not been released.
-A collaboration between de la Rocha and DJ Shadow, the song "March of Death" was released for free online in 2003 in protest against the imminent invasion of Iraq, and the 2004 soundtrack Songs and Artists that Inspired Fahrenheit 9/11 included one of the collaborations with Reznor, "We Want It All".
-In late 2005, de la Rocha was seen singing and playing the jarana huasteca with Son Jarocho band Son de Madera on multiple occasions.
-Rage Against the Machine was ranked 33rd on VH1's 100 Greatest Artists of Hard Rock list in 2005.
+De la Rocha had been working on an album with DJ Shadow, Company Flow, Roni Size and Questlove, but dropped the project in favor of working with Trent Reznor of Nine Inch Nails.
+The album was not released.
+A collaboration between De la Rocha and DJ Shadow, the song "March of Death" was released free online in 2003 in protest of the imminent invasion of Iraq.
+The 2004 soundtrack Songs and Artists that Inspired Fahrenheit 9/11 included one of the collaborations with Reznor, "We Want It All".
+In late 2005, De la Rocha performed with the son jarocho band Son de Madera, singing and playing the jarana huasteca.

-Members of the band had been offered large sums of money to reunite for concerts and tours, and had turned the offers down.
-Rumors of tension between de la Rocha and the other former band members subsequently circulated, but Commerford said that he and de la Rocha saw each other often and went surfing together, while Morello said he and de la Rocha communicated by phone, and had met up at a September 15, 2005 protest in support of the South Central Farm.
+The band refused large sums of money to reunite for concerts and tours.
+Rumors of tension between De la Rocha and the others circulated.
+Commerford said that he and De la Rocha saw each other often and went surfing together.
+Morello said he and De la Rocha communicated by phone, and had met at a 2005 protest in support of the South Central Farm.